 Specifically, the purpose of the plan is to:

-Support the [insert Maryland Health Care Coalition Name] Emergency Operations Plan by providing regional guidance to protect and provide appropriate infectious disease medical care during an outbreak.
+Support the Region V Emergency Preparedness Coalition Medical Surge and Response Plans by providing regional guidance to protect and provide appropriate infectious disease medical care during an outbreak.

 Describe the decision-making structure to be used to determine healthcare and coordination of local health department response actions and priorities.